hkchen-uow/MiCADO-ADT-REPO/METADATA_Advance_Search.md

 There are mainly two types of ADT:
 * *prototypes/*

    Live application's ADTs are kept here.The ADT name standard format is constructed using the following Metadata:

+* *tests-demos/*

+   Tests/Demos ADTs are kept here

+ADT METADATA:

     * *ADT_Type*: The tpye of ADT, e.g. prototypes, tests/demos
     * *APP_ID*: Unique ID for the APP.
     * *APP_Name*: Application name.